Ian Tarrant

 After a curacy in Ealing he worked in the Democratic Republic of the Congo from 1988 to 1998.
 He was Senior Anglican Chaplain at the University of Nottingham from 1998 to 2009 and Rector of Woodford from then until his appointment as Dean.
+His wife, Sally Barton, holds the world record for being the oldest person to play international cricket.